ampproject/amp.dev/content/docs/guides/amp_story_best_practices.md

     </tr>
     <tr>
      <td><a href="https://github.com/google/shaka-packager">Shaka Packager</a></td>
-     <td>An encoder that can also output the HLS format.
+     <td>An encoder that can also output the HLS format including the playlist.
      </td>
     </tr>
   </tbody>